The best theme parks in Japan for kids (ranked for 2026)

 Sanrio Puroland exterior

 If you or your kids love Sanrio as much as I do, then you’re going to want to hop on the train and take a ride out to Sanrio Puroland.
-This indoor theme park is a heaven for Hello Kitty fans of all ages, and perfect for younger kids because there are only a couple of gentle rides with no height limit.
-The park combines shows, rides, and themed cafes all under one roof, and because it’s indoors, it’s great for rainy days.
+This indoor theme park is a heaven for Hello Kitty fans of all ages, and perfect for younger kids.
+But it is important to note there are only two rides here: a boat ride and a car ride.
+Both are gentle and have no height limit.

 The thing I love the most here?
 The slightly insane interiors, the change to meet all my favourite characters, and the FOOD!
 Imagine all your favourite, delicious treats, but presented in pastel shades and adorned with the kawaii faces of Sanrio characters.
 It’s heaven!